-- California is again experiencing severe drought conditions.
-As of August 10, 2021, the U.S. Drought Monitor reported that nearly 90% of California is considered to be in extreme drought, as compared to only 3% one year ago. - The governor of California has proclaimed a state of emergency for 50 of the 58 counties in CA, and signed an executive order asking all Californians to voluntarily reduce water usage by 15% as compared to 2020. - The CPUC has called on all investor owned water utilities to implement voluntary conservation measures to meet this goal. - GSWC intends to implement voluntary conservation efforts in all of its ratemaking areas, and has requested CPUC authorization to establish a water conservation memorandum account to track incremental drought-related costs for future recovery. - BVESI's service territory has experienced above average precipitation during 2020 and 2021 thus far.
+- □ California is again experiencing severe drought conditions, with the 2021 "water year" being the second driest on record with precipitation and snow levels well below average.
+As of December 16, 2021, the U.S. Drought Monitor reported that about 80% of California is considered to be in extreme drought, as compared to 34% one year ago. - The governor of California has proclaimed a state of emergency for all 58 counties in CA, and signed an executive order asking all Californians to voluntarily reduce water usage by 15% as compared to 2020. - The CPUC has called on all investor-owned water utilities to implement voluntary conservation measures to meet this goal. - GSWC has implemented voluntary conservation efforts in most of its ratemaking areas and mandatory rationing at the few remaining ratemaking areas. - The CPUC has authorized GSWC's request to establish a water conservation memorandum account to track incremental drought-related costs for future recovery. - BVESI's service territory has experienced above average precipitation during 2020 and 2021 thus far.
 BVESI's Wildfire Mitigation Plans are being executed, which include capital projects and programs dedicated to improving system safety and reliability specifically aimed at reducing the possibility of wildfires.